-The profession of physiotherapy is a regulated one in all of Canada, with the exception of the Northwestern Territories and Nunavut.
-You are not allowed to call yourself a physiotherapist or physical therapist or practice the profession if you are not licensed as a full member in one of the provincial/territorial bodies.
+The profession of physiotherapy is regulated throughout Canada, with the exception of the Northwestern Territories and Nunavut.
+You can only practice as a physiotherapist or physical therapist if you are licensed as a full member with a provincial or territorial regulatory body.

 2. Skills Development